 Got a performance coming up?
 Need to learn a song fast?
 It's one thing to memorize a song you've been hearing for months or years, but a new song that you're trying to cram into your brain over weeks or days will take some specific practice.
 Who knows, with these suggestions, you may be able to get the song down in hours, depending on the complexity and length of the lyrics.

 I've read so many different tips on memorizing songs for my performances.
 Most of them work, but some of them work extremely well, so I'm going to put this list in order of what was the most helpful to me to what was the least helpful.
-All of these methods helped a bit at the bare minimum, so try them all and see where you stand with them.
+All of these methods helped a bit at the bare minimum, so try them all and see where you stand.

 If you are a singer, try humming along with the melody several times before adding the lyrics.
 Melodies often get stuck in one's head first, so make sure you have the complexities of all the parts of the song down, then start practicing the words by themselves.